alexsmith716/bootstrap-react-redux-webpack-ssr-two/README.md

 #### Polymorphism:

-* a suclass instance is a member of both own its class and any superclasses
+* a subclass instance is a member of both own its class and any superclasses
 * in javascript, the code can take the form of 'duck typing'
 * 'duck typing': 'if it walks like a duck, and quacks like a duck...it's probably a duck.'
 * with 'Car' superclass/subclass example